microsoft/vsts-extension-toggle-control/details.md

-> This is currently only available on TFS "15" or later and VSTS.
+> This is currently only available on VSTS and TFS "15" or later.

 ## Customize your work item form with a toggle control ##